dlzmoe/linuxdo-scripts/README_EN.md

 ## Disclaimer

-All features provided in this script run only in a browser, with the source code being open and transparent.
-This script is intended for study and research use only, without any profit scheme or involvement in any profit organization.
-Any disputes arising from or related to the use of this script should be resolved amicably, and this script bears no responsibility for any form of loss or harm that users or others may incur while using the provided software.
-By downloading, installing, and using the software provided in this product, users indicate their trust in the author and their related agreements and disclaimers.
+All features provided in this script run only in the browser, the source code used is publicly available and transparent.
+This script is meant for learning and research purposes only, not for any profit-making schemes or involvement in any profit-making organizations.
+Any disputes arising from or related to the use of this script should be resolved amicably by both parties.
+This script bears no responsibility for any form of loss or injury caused to the user or others while using the software provided by this script.
+By downloading, installing, and using the software provided in this product, the user indicates trust in the author and its related agreements and disclaimers.

 ## License Agreement